A Skoda Octavia killer? Meet Dacia’s sub-£25k estate | Autocar

-Dacia will reveal the first official details of its new Skoda Octavia rival in February – and the rugged estate is set to be a petrol-powered, off-road-ready wagon priced at less than £25,000.
+Dacia will reveal the first official details of its new Skoda Octavia rival by March – and the rugged estate is set to be a petrol-powered, off-road-ready wagon priced at less than £25,000.

 The new model, codenamed C-Neo, will arrive later this year and will play a crucial part in Dacia’s expansion into Europe’s most popular car market, the C-segment.